Jinjiang/vue-a11y-utils/README.md

 Usually, when there is a modal dialog in your Vue app, you should keep the focus still in this dialog whatever you navigate with touch, mouse or keyboard.

 `<VueFocusTrap>` gives you a easy way to trap focus by just two events `gofirst` and `golast` which should bind handlers to reset the focus to the first or last focusable target in the dialog.
+It also has a `disabled` prop to stop trapping focus which could be set `true` when the dialog is hidden or disabled.

 ### Examples